sabifo4/BayesianInference_practicals/practical_sessions/day1/01_MrBayes/README.md

 > **QUESTIONS**:
 >
 > * Do you think we need to run the chain longer?
-> * Is the ESS enough for the model parameters?
+> * Is the ESS large enough for the model parameters?
 > * How efficient is the chain?
-> * Do we need to increase the number of iterations that are part of the burn-in phase?

 ## 4. Viewing the annotated tree